marvinlam2000/Active_Directory/README.md

 # Active Directory Project

 ## Objective
-Setting up an Active Directory (home lab) that includes Splunk, Kali Linux & Atomic Red Team.
+Setting up an Active Directory (home lab) that includes Splunk, Kali Linux.
 Explore how a domain envirnment works, learn how to ingest events to a SIEM, and generate telemetry related to attack seen in the wild to help understand how to detect them in the future.

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Simulate a Brute force attack to understand logs ingested by a SIEM tool.
+- Generate and view telemetry via Splunk.
+- Run Atomic Test

 ### Tools Used